World Sport Leagues Association to be launched at major Summit

-Johannesburg – An international association for sports leagues from around the world will be launched at a major Summit taking place from 25-27 November 2019.
+Johannesburg – It has been announced that an association for sport leagues from around the world, will be launched at a major Summit taking place on 25-27 November 2019.

-The organisers have also announced that they are considering to host the Summit at a location in the Middle East, due to the region’s central locality, and to allow as many countries as possible to attend.
+The organisers have also indicated that they are considering to host the Summit in Dubai, UAE, due to the region’s central location, and to allow as many countries as possible to attend.

-The first two days of the Summit will take the form of plenary discussions and the hosting of the inaugural World Sports Leagues Awards, with the last day earmarked for the launch of the World Sports Leagues Association.
+The first two days of the Summit will take the form of plenary discussions, and the hosting of the inaugural World Sport Leagues & Tournaments Awards, with the last day earmarked for the launch of the World Sport Leagues Association (WSLA).

-According to South African based, Mr Gerrit Davids, a sports business conference organiser from the company Gerom Media Sports and Entertainment (Pty) Ltd, “a vacuum exists in the world of sport where sports leagues are not really considered for membership to national, continental or even international sports bodies, and the time is ripe for the sector to launch its own global representative structure.”
+According to organiser, Mr Gerrit Davids, from the sports business conference company, Gerom Media Sports and Entertainment (Pty) Ltd, “a vacuum exists in the world of sport, where sport leagues are not really considered for membership to national, continental or even international sport bodies, and the time is ripe for the sector to launch its own global representative structure.”

-Davids says, “With more than 200 sporting nations, each having at least one national professional sports league, the sector has matured enough to launch such an association.”
+Davids says, “With more than 200 countries, each having at least one national professional sport league, the sector has matured enough to launch such an association.”

-“Its primary aim, will be to serve as a knowledge exchange and platform for members to debate common issues facing modern-day sports leagues.”
+“The primary aim of the Association will be to serve, as a knowledge exchange and platform for members to debate common issues, facing modern-day sport leagues.”

-According to Davids, “One of the main reasons why to date, no such association has yet been formed, is that sport codes are geared to operate in “silos” and they are only concerned about issues affecting them.”
+According to Davids, “One of the main reasons why to date, no such association has yet been formed, is that sport codes, are geared to operate in ‘silos’, and they are generally not concerned with what happens in other domains.”

-“The result is, that they are not engaging other codes through an exchange like the proposed association.”
+“The challenge is, that they are not engaging other codes through an exchange, like the proposed association.”

-“A further reason is that, sport has become highly politicised, and as such, in some areas, have prevented leagues from engaging each other, outside of their own specific codes.”
+“A further reason is that, sport has become highly politicised, and in some areas it has prevented leagues from engaging each other, on issues common to all sport codes.”

-David says, “All sport codes face the same challenges and its is imperative that executives learn from the lessons of their peers on how to apply best practice as required to manage sustainable sports leagues.”
+Davids says, “All sport codes face the same challenges, and its is imperative that executives learn from the lessons of their peers, on how to apply best practice, as required to manage sustainable sport leagues.”

-“The association will target a membership of a 1000 leagues from around the world and its executive committee will meet 4 times a year, in addition to various committee meetings and regular subject specific workshops.”
+“The association will target a membership of approximately 1000 leagues from around the world, and its executive committee will meet 4 times a year, in addition to various committee meetings and regular subject specific workshops.”

-It will only accept recognised national and continental sports leagues as full members.
+It will only accept, recognised bona fide national and continental sport leagues, as full members.

-Associate membership will also be available to broadcasters, sponsors, agencies and other types of service providers.
+Associate membership will also be available to broadcasters, sponsors, agencies and service providers.

-The Association’s Congress will be held annually during the World Sports Leagues Summit.
+The Association’s Congress will be held annually, during the World Sport Leagues Summit.

-A full agenda will be released in due course, and sports leagues are encouraged to contact the organisers with their queries.
+A full agenda will be released in due course and sport leagues and tournament organisers are encouraged to contact the promoters of the Summit, with their queries.

 For further information, contact: Gerrit Davids: (Convener)